hpcc-systems/Medley/README.md

 3) Pass the lookup table to the FindRelatedIDsFromLookupTable() function.
 What you get back will be a simple list of IDs (in IDLayout format) that are similar to the data from step #1.

+**Fun Search Scenario #3:** Like #2, but you are satisfying the use case of "find records given up anywhere from N to M number field values" (where M is the actual number of fields you have indexed).

+1) Create a dataset with a layout that includes at least the fields used when creating the deletion neighborhood indexes and populate it with your search values.
+In this layout, use UTF8 as the data type for every field, but use the same names.
+Where the user does not supply a value for a field, make sure that field's value is an empty string.
+Make sure to include the unique ID field, even though you probably don't have a value for it.

+2) Pass this created dataset to CreateLookupTable() along with the field directive string you used when creating the lookup indexes, and use zero for the field group-level edit distance.
+You will get back a lookup table of hash codes.

+3) JOIN those hash codes against the index defined by `Medley.Hash2IDLookupIndexDef(Medley.HASH2ID_LOOKUP.PATH_ROXIE)`, basically filtering that index by the lookup table you computed.
+The JOIN would look something like this:

+        hashMatches := JOIN
+            (
+                lookupTable,
+                hash2IDIndex,
+                LEFT.hash_value = RIGHT.hash_value,
+                TRANSFORM(RIGHT),
+                LIMIT(0)
+            );

+The result of that JOIN will be a dataset with this layout:

+        LookupTableLayout := RECORD
+            ID_t                id;
+            Hash_t              hash_value;
+        END;

+The results will be the matches against your data, and the `id` field is your entity ID.
+Now you can look up those IDs in your master file to retrieve the original data.

 <a name="field_directive_formatting"></a>
 ## Field Directive Formatting